wotakumoe/wotaku/docs/.vitepress/tooltips/Kagane.md

 - Scrapes official sources.
 - Has pretty good quality.
 - Provides multi-source for series with multiple licensors.
-- Has mostly manhwa, will add more manga, manhua and OEL later on.
+- Has mostly manhwa and manhua, will add more manga and OEL later on.
 - Requires a browser with DRM support.